anewman88/liri-node-app/README.md

 node liri.js command searchStr

-Where command is one of the following and searchStr (no quotes):
+Where 'command' is one of the following

-spotify-this-song 'song name'
+- spotify-this-song 'song name'
-movie-this 'movie name'
+- movie-this 'movie name'
-concert-this 'artist/band name'
+- concert-this 'artist/band name'
-do-what-it-says 'filename'
+- do-what-it-says 'filename'

+And 'searchStr' is the item to be searched or queried.

 ## Test Runs